Rachel Wang, Chair

 Rachel is a documentary maker, a business leader and an art lover.
 She studied History of Art and Theology at Bristol University and did a Masters in Law before co-founding the film production company, Chocolate Films.
 Rachel is a UK Council member of Creative Industries Federation and a Trustee of the National Portrait Gallery.

 Susan has wide experience working in communications and stakeholder relations in the cultural and charity sectors.
-She has a degree in Social Policy and Government and is currently studying for an MBA.
+She has a degree in Social Policy and Government and has recently completed an MBA.
 She is a great fan of the arts and wants to help ensure they have a strong and vibrant future.

 Robert Faulkner, Vice Chair of Trustees